Ether121/xenonStack/README.md

 # xenonStack
-just for my task internship for company placements
+for my task internship for company placements

 i used some help from stack overflow for various commands usage.